Financing Graduate Study

 This page lists sources of financial assistance from the University of Southern California and various external organizations.
 USC Rossier also awards Dean’s Scholarships and other awards to qualified students upon admission.
 Visit the page to learn more.

-The USC Financial Aid Office provides applications and information on need-based financial aid, departmental grants, and graduate assistantships/fellowships.
+The USC Financial Aid Office provides applications and information on need-based financial aid, departmental grants, and graduate internship/fellowships.
 USC offers various methods for paying for graduate school including installment plans, tuition pre-payment plans and long-term financing options.
 For the most up-to-date information on deadlines and application instructions, please visit the Financial Aid website:

 - Information for New Students Applying for Need-Based Financial Aid